cecily-mee/legalagentfromemails/README.md

 This agent acts as a "digital paralegal" that monitors the inbox 24/7.
 It autonomously ingests and understands every new request, using AI to decide the correct course of action.

 * **For queries & reviews:** It uses **Retrieval-Augmented Generation (RAG)** to query an internal knowledge base of legal playbooks, then drafts a complete email reply.
-* **For contract drafts:** It uses a separate RAG system to find the correct legal template, intelligently fills it with data from the email, and saves the final draft to a database.
+* **For contract drafts:** It uses a separate RAG system to find the correct legal template, intelligently fills it with data from the email, and saves the final draft to a database which then appears on a dashboard.

-The legal expert's job is now simply to approve the drafted email or review the generated contract on a dashboard, saving hours of manual work.
+The legal expert's job is now simply to approve the drafted email which appears on the dashbaord or review the generated contract on a dashboard, saving hours of manual work.

 ## ✨ Key Features